 - Lie on the bench—bar in hand—so that your forehead is directly under the high pulley.

 - Curl the bar down toward your forehead and squeeze your biceps forcefully.

 - Hold the contraction for a moment, and then let your biceps stretch out until your elbows are completely extended.

 - Repeat for 3-4 sets of 12-15 reps.

 Guillotine curl benefits

 Usually, when an exercise has the word guillotine appended to it, you should steer well clear.
 However, the guillotine cable curl is different.
-It's safe because you're not actually bringing the bar to your neck (or at least you shouldn't be).
+While guillotine curls are definitely one of the more unique bicep exercises out there, they're safe because you're not actually bringing the bar to your neck (or at least you shouldn't be).